EDITORIALS

 How do you track and report on manual testing?

 Good manual test reporting doesn't need a lengthy summary document after the fact.
-A live view of results – updated as testers work through their prompts – is more useful than any post-mortem report.
-Stakeholders can check progress at any point.
-Issues surface immediately rather than being compiled days later.
+A shared report that shows where testing has got to whenever someone looks beats any post-mortem write-up.
+Stakeholders can check progress for themselves, and issues surface during testing rather than days later.

 What a test report needs to show: